mryshkov/CaesarCipher_bot/README.md

-# Caesar's cypher
+# Caesar cipher
-Telegram based bot for coding and decoding messages with ancient Caesar cypher
+Telegram based bot for coding and decoding messages with ancient Caesar cipher